PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 failed-host-entries
 ^^^^^^^^^^^^^^^^^^^
-number of servers that failed to resolve
+number of addresses in the failed NS cache.

 .. _stat-fd-usage: